Marco-Congedo/PosDefManifoldML.jl/README.md

 **PosDefManifoldML** is a [**Julia**](https://julialang.org/) package for classifying data in the [**Riemannian manifolds**](https://en.wikipedia.org/wiki/Riemannian_manifold) **P** of real or complex [**positive definite matrices**](https://en.wikipedia.org/wiki/Definiteness_of_a_matrix).
 It is based on [PosDefManifold.jl](https://github.com/Marco-Congedo/PosDefManifold.jl).

-Machine learning in **P** can either operate directly on the manifold, which requires dedicated Riemannian methods, or the data can be projected onto the **tangent space**, where standard (Euclidean) machine learning methods apply.
+Machine learning in **P** can either operate directly on the manifold, which requires dedicated Riemannian methods, or the data can be projected onto the **tangent space**, where standard (Euclidean) machine learning methods apply (e.g., linear discriminant analysis, support-vector machine, logistic regression, random forest, deep neuronal networks, etc).

 ![](/docs/src/assets/Fig1.jpg)

-For the moment being, only the Minimum Distance to Mean (MDM) classifier has been implemented.
+For the moment being, the Riemannian Minimum Distance to Mean (MDM) classifier has been implemented.
 Furthermore, the package allows projecting the data on the tangent space for applying traditional machine learning elsewhere.

 ## Installation